core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 // RFC Ed.: replace XXXX with RFC number assigned to this draft.

+For allocation, RFC publication of the module is required as per {{RFC5226}}.
+The YANG module must be registered in the "YANG module Name" registry according to the rules specified in section 14 of {{RFC6020}}.

 ##  "YANG module assignment" registry {#module-registry}

 The name of this registry is "YANG module assignment".
 This registry is used to track which YANG modules have been assigned and the specific YANG items assignment.
-Each entry in this sub-registry must include:
+Each entry in this registry must include:

-* The YANG module name
+* The YANG module name.
 * The associated ".yang" file(s)
 * The associated ".sid" file

 The validity of the ".yang" and ".sid" files added to this registry MUST be verified.

 * The syntax of the registered ".yang" and ".sid" files must be valid.
 * Each YANG item defined by the registered ".yang" file must have a corresponding SID assigned in the ".sid" file.
 * Each SID is assigned to a single YANG item, duplicate assignment is not allowed.
 * The SID range(s) defined in the ".sid" file must be unique, must not conflict with any other SID ranges defined in already registered ".sid" files.

-* The ownership of the SID range(s) should be verify.
+* The ownership of the SID range(s) should be verified.

 The IANA policy for future additions to this registry is "First Come First Served" as described in {{RFC5226}}.

 # Acknowledgments